Relative importance of the anti-apoptotic versus apoptosis-unrelated functions of MCL-1 in vivo

 - Abstract

 - The anti-apoptotic protein MCL-1 (myeloid cell leukemia-1) is essential for embryogenesis and the survival of many cell types that tolerate loss of its relatives, BCL-XL and BCL-2.
-Apoptosis-unrelated roles of MCL-1 in metabolism may contribute to this requirement, though their relevance for embryogenesis and postnatal life remains unclear.
+Apoptosis-unrelated roles of MCL-1 in metabolism may contribute to this requirement, although their relevance for embryogenesis and postnatal life remains unclear.
 We hypothesized that BCL-XL and BCL-2 may substitute MCL-1's anti-apoptotic but not its apoptosis-unrelated functions.
 Replacing MCL-1 with BCL-XL or BCL-2 supported embryo development by rescuing the Mcl-1(-/-) preimplantation lethality.
-Mcl-1(Bcl-xL/Bcl-xL) but not Mcl-1(Bcl-2/Bcl-2) mice were born on a mixed background, though they showed metabolic defects.
+Mcl-1(Bcl-xL/Bcl-xL) but not Mcl-1(Bcl-2/Bcl-2) mice were born on a mixed background, although they showed metabolic defects.
 Thus MCL-1's apoptosis-unrelated functions appear critical in later development, with BCL-XL, but not BCL-2, partially compensating.
 These findings clarify MCL-1's distinct physiological roles, critically informing MCL-1 inhibitor development as cancer therapeutics.

 - Department(s)